How to Teach Math Vocabulary

 1) Use Precise Language

-I started doing this a few years in to teaching, and I could quickly see the effect on my students.
+I started doing this a few years into teaching, and I could quickly see the effect on my students.
 They started sounding like mathematicians and it was music to my ears.

 For example, 0.3 is not “zero point three” it is “three-tenths.”